openid/sharedsignals/openid-caep-specification-1_0.md

 --- abstract

-This document defines the Continuous Access Evaluation Protocol (CAEP) Event Types for the Shared Signals and Events Profile of IETF Security Events 1.0 {{SSE-PROFILE}}.
+This document defines the Continuous Access Evaluation Protocol (CAEP).
+It specifies a set of event types conforming to the Shared Signals and Events Profile of IETF Security Events 1.0 {{SSE-PROFILE}}.
+These event types are intended to be used between cooperating Transmitters and Receivers such that Transmitters may send continuous updates using which Receivers can attenuate access to shared human or robotic users, devices, sessions and applications.

-Event Types are introduced and defined in Security Event Token (SET) {{RFC8417}}.

 --- middle

 # Introduction {#introduction}

-This specification is based on the Shared Signals and Events Profile of IETF Security Events 1.0 {{SSE-PROFILE}} and uses the subject identifiers defined there.
+CAEP is the application of the Shared Signals and Events Profile of IETF Security Events 1.0 {{SSE-PROFILE}} (SSE Profile) to ensure access security in a network of cooperating providers.
+CAEP specifies a set of event-types that conform to the SSE Profile.
+This document specifies the event-types required to achieve this goal.

 ## Notational Considerations
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",